 Treatment of HIV infection as a strategy to preserve life and a prevention method.
-In most cases NGOs are not in a position to directly provide ART and other services containing considerable clinical components.
-In such situations NGOs manage effective referral and case management mechanisms designed to ensure timely progression of the clients to ART and their retention in treatment programmes.
+In most cases, NGOs are not in a position to directly provide ART and other services containing considerable clinical components.
+In such situations, NGOs manage effective referral and case management mechanisms designed to ensure timely progression of the clients to ART and their retention in treatment programmes.
 Taking into account that clinical facilities do not possess their own effective mechanisms for detecting new patients, and usually play a passive role, and that the clinical facilities are characterized by a number of other limitations, which reduce the effectiveness of treatment in marginalised patients, such as PWID, the role of NGOs in timely detection of those in need of clinical care and in ensuring treatment effectiveness (including through the provision of psychosocial support required for treatment retention) is critically important.

 Ensuring timely access to ART leads to reduced mortality and increased quality of life of the patients.
-The treatment effectiveness is significantly higher when people in need of treatment are timely detected and timely enrolled on treatment.
-This can be achieved through active participation of HIV prevention programmes implemented by non-governmental organisations, in testing and the following integrated case management of HIV-positive clients in close collaboration with specialised clinical facilities.
+The treatment effectiveness is significantly higher when people needing treatment are detected quickly and enrolled in treatment early.
+This is achieved through active participation of HIV prevention programmes implemented by non-governmental organisations, in testing and following integrated case management of HIV positive clients in close collaboration with specialised clinical facilities.

 Prevention of mother to child transmission of HIV with the use of antiretroviral medication critically reduces the risk of HIV transmission to the baby.
-All women who use drugs and require PMTCT, as well as all female sexual partners of men who inject drugs should be provided with unrestricted access to this service.
+All women who use drugs and require PMTCT, as well as all female sexual partners of men who inject drugs should have unrestricted access to this service.

-Apart from lowering mortality and improving the quality of life of people living with HIV, antiretroviral treatment has a proven prevention effect.
-While acknowledging the significance of utilising antiretroviral drugs in prevention, it should be noted that practical implementation of this work poses a range of challenges, including those related to scaling ART as a prevention measure among PWID in the context of insufficient access to antiretroviral treatment in the general population.
+Apart from lowering mortality and improving the quality of life of people living with HIV, ART has a proven prevention effect.
+While acknowledging the significance of utilising antiretroviral drugs in prevention, it should be noted that practical implementation of this work poses a range of challenges, including those related to scaling ART as a prevention measure among PWID in the context of insufficient access to ART in the general population.

 The large-scale introduction of this intervention is restricted by a range of factors, including the limited capacity of health care systems in the developing countries, lack of contact and rapport between the health care facilities and PWID communities, insufficient acknowledgement of the role of non-governmental sector in ensuring access to HIV treatment, as well as by a number of factors related to ensuring adherence to treatment and defining the timing of treatment initiation.
-It should also be noted that even if the methods of using ART as a prevention means will be sufficiently developed, this will not diminish the significance of other prevention strategies.
+It should also be noted that even if the methods of using ART as a prevention means are sufficiently developed, this will not diminish the significance of other prevention strategies.

-Combined use of different prevention methods is more effective that restricting the response to only one of the possible strategies.
+The combined use of different prevention methods is more effective than restricting the response to only one of the possible strategies.

 Organisation of HIV testing and follow-up enrolment of clients on ART or PrEP is an important area of community monitoring.
-CLM can focus on measuring the threshold of HIV testing and care services in the programme, confidentiality of patient records, level of stigmatisation among healthcare workers and other aspects of service delivery.
-There are many useful resources developed to guide implementation of community led monitoring of care and treatment including a range of resources developed by ITPC on treatment observatories and other community monitoring models.
+CLM can focus on measuring the threshold of HIV testing and care services in the programme, confidentiality of patient records, stigmatisation among healthcare workers and other aspects of service delivery.
+There are many useful resources developed to guide the implementation of community led monitoring for care and treatment, including a range of resources developed by ITPC on treatment observatories and other community monitoring models.
 Please consult those resources if you are planning to monitor treatment of HIV infection in your community.

 PrEP